pilaf/webliero-faq/README.md

 * WebLiero supports maps in any size, not just the 504&times;350 size supported by classic Liero
 * WebLiero implements classic deathmatch and 3 additional new game modes: hold the flag, last man standing and team deathmatch.
 On the other hand, WebLiero doesn't yet implement game of tag and capture the flag game modes (both available in classic Liero)
 * *(this list is incomplete and/or outdated, help me complete it by opening an issue)*

-### Does WebLiero support loading custom Liero maps?

-Yes.
-If you're room admin you can load maps in .lev or .png format from the Admin menu.

-### How can I create my own maps or edit existing ones?

-Check the [pilaf/liero-palettes](https://github.com/pilaf/liero-palettes) GitHub repo, which contains a guide on how to edit Liero maps using available free software.

 ### Does WebLiero support Gusanos/LieroX/OpenLieroX maps and/or mods?